-Subaru Legacy owners have reported 20 problems linked to engine (under the engine and engine cooling category).
+Subaru Legacy owners have reported 20 problems related to engine (under the engine and engine cooling category).

 See all problems of the 2005 Subaru Legacy.

-The vehicle involved is a 2005 Subaru Legacy.
 Vehicle engine stutters with very little throttle when cruising below 3k rpms and will also stutter with moderate acceleration from low rpms.
 Subaru dealer sent ecu to soa (Subaru of America) to be reflashed with updated program.
 Stuttering seemed to go away after a few days but has come back just as bad as before.
-This engine problem happened on Mon., Oct.
-17, 2005.

-The vehicle having this issue was a 2005 Subaru Legacy.
 Every time I drive my car, it stutters.
 In any gear ( speaking specifically of a 5 speed transmission) no matter conditions nor driving style.
 Spoken to all local dealers and s.
 O. A. Official response is "turbo lag" the symptoms are not that of turbo lag, nor can s.
 O. A. Provide a definition of turbo lag.
 May be turbo surge, which is detrimental to a turbo chargers life.
 This draws serious concerns from Legacy gt owners.
 I think Subaru may have a "serious" issue.
 They have been throwing money at customers to avoid lemon law's.
 This car is not enjoyable to drive with this issue.
 Press throttle, stutter, stutter, stutter, go.
 Subaru provided no resolution to the problem other than a new model.
 S. O. A. Provided $6000.
 00 towards the purchase of a new Subaru.
 Mind you that resolution was easy to get, but did me no good, as that offer was made six months after I purchased that vehicle.
 Leaving a difference out of pocket of $3,200.
 00 not a proper solution.
 But it was better than nothing.
 I assume Subaru os covering up a large and expensive repair for this issue.
 Only time, or the NHTSA will tell.
-This issue happened on 07/01/05.

-The vehicle's vehicle identification number (VIN) was 4S3BH63501_.
 My Subaru Legacy, 2001, 25,000 miles, caught on fire in the front right part under the hood suddenly on my way home 2/5/03, I was locked in the car and unable to get out till the car filled with smoke, I was panicking, as I was unable to breath.
 At that point I thought I would pass out, or die soon, the people outside could not get me out.
 My car was totaled, and still under warranty.
 Subaru has not responded, I am without a car.
 This has been very stressful for me and my family.
 We trusted the name of Subaru and what it stands for till now.
 After our insurance company sent a forensic mechanic to investigate, it was determined not to be arson, and to be the fault of the manufacturer.
 We always took very good care of this car so this happening was quite a shock to us and our other friends that own Subaru's.
 We all are not so patiently waiting to hear from Subaru.
 I would like a new car as soon as possible.
-This problem occurred on Wed., Feb.
-5, 2003.

 See all problems of the 2001 Subaru Legacy.